sll00/memlayer-proxy/docs/basics/streaming.md

 ### Knowledge Extraction (Background)

-After streaming completes, MemLayer extracts knowledge in a background thread:
+After streaming completes, Memlayer extracts knowledge in a background thread:

 ```python
 for chunk in client.chat([